 IMPORTANT NOTE: As of this writing, the Connecticut DMV does not recognize online defensive driving courses as a substitute for an operator retraining program course.
 To enroll in a course, you’ll need to contact one of the following operator retraining program providers:

 - The National Safety Council: (800) 210-6407

 No matter the reason for taking a driver safety course, always contact the court or your insurance company to see if you qualify.
 Even if you don’t, it still may not be a bad idea to consider a course as it will serve to make you a safer and more responsible driver to share the road with.

-The New Jersey Guide to Dealing with Traffic Tickets
+The Kansas Guide to Dealing with Traffic Tickets

 Get a ticket?
 Learn how defensive driving courses can benefit your driving record (and wallet!) while discovering where to take one online.